high1/solid-typescript-starter/README.md

 Install dependencies with `npm install`.

+* Unit test

+Jest (TS-Jest) and Testing Library (DOM part) are used for POC unit tests.

 * To do
 - Improve and maybe separate Webpack configuration builds for development and production
 - Use better assets - atm, the logo is just cropped from the logo with name